Leica M10 vs Nikon Df

-The Leica M10 (Typ 3656) and the Nikon Df are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and November 2013.
+The Leica M10 (Typ 3656) and the Nikon Df are two enthusiast cameras that were officially introduced, respectively, in January 2017 and November 2013.
 The M10 is a rangefinder-style mirrorless camera, while the Df is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 23.8 megapixel, whereas the Nikon provides 16.2 MP.
+The Leica has a resolution of 23.8 megapixels, whereas the Nikon provides 16.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon Df is considerably larger (42 percent) than the Leica M10.
 Moreover, the Df is markedly heavier (15 percent) than the M10.
 It is noteworthy in this context that the Df is splash and dust-proof, while the M10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Leica M Lens Catalog (M10) and the Nikon Lens Catalog (Df).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.